Skip to Content

 Create Your First Test

-Create your first infrastructure test:
+Create your first test scenario:

-infraspec new dynamodb.feature
+infraspec new ec2.feature

 Run it!

-infraspec features/dynamodb.feature
+infraspec features/terraform.feature

 Last updated on